 When she is not helping her patients, Dr. Talebi's passion and interests include reading, traveling and spending quality time with her three boys.
 She has organized and taught character education classes to children as well as involving her whole family to give back to the community including service projects with helping out at the food bank, neighborhood clean up projects, and Summer Book Reading programs in the local park.

-Hilary is a Diplomate of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine, licensed in Oregon and Washington.
-She is the past President of the South Sound Acupuncture Association and past President of Hilary of the Oregon Association of Acupuncture and Oriental Medicine (OAAOM).
+Hilarey is a Diplomate of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine, licensed in Oregon and Washington.
+She is the past President of the South Sound Acupuncture Association and past President of Hilarey of the Oregon Association of Acupuncture and Oriental Medicine (OAAOM).

-In her free time, Hilary enjoys gardening, cooking, practicing yoga and esoteric philosophy.
+In her free time, Hilarey enjoys gardening, cooking, practicing yoga and esoteric philosophy.

 Dr. Brooke Huffman is a naturopathic physician committed to helping people enhance their lives by optimizing their health.
 She works closely with patients to help them remove obstacles to their health as a primary means of resolving their wellness challenges and restoring their health.
 She facilitates this by providing a foundation for health & wellness through nutrition and lifestyle suggestions as well as customized, targeted therapies that unravel the disease process.
 In order to facilitate a return to optimum health, she creates a unique relationship with every patient and tailors her treatments to address their individual health concerns.
 Blending cutting-edge research with ancient therapies to successfully treat children, teens and adults of all ages, Dr. Huffman is also a practitioner of biotherapeutic drainage, an advanced treatment modality used to achieve consistently superior, health-enhancing results.